PULPIT TODAY SERMONS

 Solomon said: “[God] has made everything beautiful in its time.”
 How do we translate that statement?
 It means, God is in the process of gathering all Creation and moving it toward a moment of total beautification.
 That makes beauty important!

 Here’s how the Apostle Peter captured the concept of beauty in Acts 3:21.
 He said: “Heaven must receive him [Jesus] until the time comes for God to restore everything.”
-That word restore/restitution is interesting because Greek Lexicons translate the word this way: It means God will restore all Creation to a more perfect state of than existed before the fall.
+That word restore/restitution is interesting because Greek lexicons translate the word this way: It means God will restore Creation to a more perfect state than existed before the fall of humanity.

 When I was writing this message I was inspired by the words of Augustine of the fourth century.
 I am not quoting Augustine, but I have incorporated his words with mine to express the loveliness of Christ:

+In fact, have you told a fellow Christian how beautiful they are, lately?
+I’m talking about bragging on their spiritual radiance.
+Maybe we ought to remind some true, Christ-like disciples how beautiful they are!
 Christians that we admire don’t accidentally look lovely.
-They are beautiful because they have intentionally consecrated themselves to Christ and apply spiritual disciplines.
+They are beautiful because they have intentionally consecrated themselves to Christ and have applied spiritual disciplines.

-This beauty I’m talking about is something we can take to old age.
-It will never wrinkle!
+This beauty is something we can take to old age.
 Think about it: some of the most beautiful people in the Kingdom are elderly people—those who have been creased and crippled by time.
-But even with arched bodies, they appear as magnificent, stately trees.
-They are fulfillments of Psalm 1, that even in old age their ‘leaf has not withered’ (2—3).
+But even with aching bodies they appear as magnificent, stately trees fulfilling Psalm 1, that even in old age their ‘leaf has not withered’ (2—3); they continue to reflect Christ’s glory!

 (Application) I have another question: As you look at Christ’s beauty radiating from a fellow Christian how does it affect you?
 I trust I can answer that for you.
-It inspires you to live beautifully.
-And when our state-of-being is beautified, our attraction, in turn, influences others to become more like Jesus.
+It inspires you to live beautifully!
+And when your state-of-being is beautified, you also influence others to be more like Jesus.

 (Transition) Before I move from this point, I want to mention a byproduct of these leaves of beauty.